-I found this online brochure by the American Cleaning Institute to be helpful in understanding this subject.
+I found a brochure by the American Cleaning Institute to be helpful in understanding this subject.
 An excerpt from the Q & A section of this brochure answers the question of why you should use HE detergents by saying:

 At lower water levels, cleaning problems can occur if detergents create too many suds or if soils from the laundry can’t be completely rinsed out of both the laundry and the washer.
 Thus, detergents for HE washers need to be lower sudsing than regular detergents to provide good cleaning and thorough rinsing.